Dutch government policy on international sanctions

 Implementation of sanctions in the EU and the Netherlands

-International EU sanctions can be laid down in either an EU decision or regulation.
-Sanctions enshrined in an EU regulation are those that involve measures in areas for which the EU has major responsibilities, such as trade and international financial transactions.
+International EU sanctions can be imposed both by EU decisions and by EU regulations.
+Sanctions laid down in a regulation are those that involve measures in areas for which the EU has exclusive or shared competence, such as trade and international financial transactions.

 European regulations and decisions can be found on EUR-lex, a website containing all official publications and legislation of the EU.

-Sanction measures laid down in EU regulations do not have to be incorporated into Dutch legislation.
-They apply automatically in EU member states.
+Sanctions measures laid down in EU regulations do not have to be incorporated into Dutch legislation.
+They have direct effect in EU member states.
 In such cases the Dutch government only needs to issue a sanctions order stating that it is a criminal offence to violate the regulation.
 Financial sanctions, for example, are imposed by means of EU regulations.

 Under the Sanctions Act 1977 the Dutch government must issue a sanctions order to criminalise the violation of international sanctions like arms embargoes and travel restrictions.
 A sanctions order makes it a criminal offence to violate international sanctions.
 It makes reference to the international sanctions referred to in EU regulations.
 The sanction measures contained in EU decisions are incorporated into the sanctions order.
 Sometimes it is not necessary to adopt a new sanctions order because existing legislation is sufficiently comprehensive.